 This is most commonly thought to effect individuals in fields such as coal mining, emergency response and additional exposure-based jobs.
 Very recently (in Ohio), the Michael J. Palumbo Act was named for the firefighter who succumbed to an aggressive form of cancer often associated with firefighting.

 Long term illness or disease can have a profound impact on your life and may require extensive medical care and limit or completely restrict the ability to work.
 Properly filing and subsequently winning a case based illness or disease is complex and requires professional support and guidance.
+(General Assembly passed Substitute House Bill 27 2 year statute of limitations)

 Mental / Psychiatric